Together/American International Records/L&R Album Discography

 By Peter Preuss, Mike Callahan and David Edwards

-Together records was a west coast label that started in 1969 and shared a catalog numbering sequence with American International Records and L&R Records, all of which were distributed by MGM after catalog number 1028.
+Together shared a catalog numbering sequence with American International Records and L&R Records, all of which were distributed by MGM after catalog number 1028.
 Early (pre-MGM) records on the Together label were interesting, and included Preflyte by the Byrds, an early Danny Cox album, and a various artists album featuring obscure performances by well-known Los Angeles performers.

 By 1970, most of the issues were on the A.I.R. label.
 American International Records was the arm of American International Pictures, and featured soundtrack albums from AIP's grade B movies.
 The records themselves were manufactured by Forward Record Corporation and distributed by MGM.
 The early AIR label was black and red, which was later changed to a red and yellow design.